Jahia/widen-asset-picker/doc/en/enhance.md

     2. the stream : `wdennt_audio/html/audio.stream.jsp`.
 In this view you will get the value of the property `wden:audioStreamURL` and use the value into an `<audio>` HTML tag.

-3. Update the deserializer [WidenAssetDeserializer.java] to map properly your new content.
+3. Update the deserializer [WidenAssetDeserializer.java] to map properly your new content properties.

     ```java
     ...